jaredpalmer/tsdx/README.md

 ⚠️Don't forget: you will need to host the decoder somewhere.
 Once you have a URL, look at `./errors/ErrorProd.js` and replace the `reactjs.org` URL with yours.

+> Known issue: our `transformErrorMessages` babel plugin currently doesn't have sourcemap support, so you will see "Sourcemap is likely to be incorrect" warnings.
+[We would love your help on this.](https://github.com/palmerhq/tsdx/issues/184)

 _TODO: Simple guide to host error codes to be completed_

 ## Customization